JuDFTteam/aiida-fleur/docs/source/index.rst

 #.
 Fleur corehole

 Further the package contains AiiDA dependend tools around the workflows and plugins.
-All tools dependend on aiida-core are moved to the masci-tools repository.
+All tools independend on aiida-core are moved to the masci-tools repository, to be available to other non AiiDA related projects and tools.

 Acknowledgments:
 ----------------